Princeton, NJ Author Publishes Poetry Collection

 About the Author

-Roberto Schiraldi is a racial trauma therapist, racial justice advocate and activist.
+Dr. Roberto Schiraldi, EdD, LCP, LCADC is a licensed professional counselor, licensed clinical alcohol and other drug counselor, trauma therapist and racial justice advocate and trainer.
+Roberto is retired from Counseling and Psychological Services at Princeton University, where he was coordinator of the alcohol and other drug treatment team, and was previously employed in a similar capacity by Temple University.
+He is a past President of the New Jersey Association for Multicultural Counseling, and has been a member of numerous racial justice organizations, boards, and committees.
+He is a pipe carrier in the Sicangu Lakota Native Spiritual Healing Tradition, a Vietnam era veteran, and member of Veterans for Peace.

-Unexpurgated: Racial Justice Poetry with Healing Meditations is a 142-page paperback with a retail price of $16.00 (eBook $11.00).
-The ISBN is 979-8-88604-663-2.
+Healing Love Poems for white supremacy culture is a 378-page paperback with a retail price of $23.00 (eBook $18.00).
+The ISBN is 978-1-6480-4157-0.
 It was published by RoseDog Books of Pittsburgh, Pennsylvania.
-For more information, or to request a review copy, please go to our virtual pressroom at https://dorrancepressroom.com/unexpurgated/ or our online bookstore at https://rosedogbookstore.com/unexpurgated-racial-justice-poetry-with-healing-meditations/
+For more information, or to request a review copy, please go to our virtual pressroom at https://dorrancepressroom.com/healing-love-poems-for-white-supremacy-culture/. or our online bookstore at https://rosedogbookstore.com/healing-love-poems-for-white-supremacy-culture/

 Contact Information